 Next, add the herbs, onions, garlic, flour and seasoning.
 It works well if you can blend on low or pulse at this point.
 You want the mixture to get blended but not overly soft and mushy.
 You’re looking for a coarse paste, ideally.

 Now the mixture is ready, but it’s best to refrigerate it for a couple hours to allow the chickpeas to properly absorb the flavors and set.
 Transfer to a bowl, cover and refrigerate.
 Alternatively, you can freeze the falafel mixture in a freezer-safe bag or container.
 It will keep well for up to 3 months.

-When you’re ready to fry or bake the falafel, remove from the fridge, mix in some baking soda and form the patties.
+When you’re ready to fry or bake the falafel, remove from the fridge, mix in some baking powder and form the patties.
 There is a special falafel scoop that I use to make the shapes perfectly round and even.
 This scoop makes about 36 patties, each 1.5 inches in diameter.
-You can also use a meat baller, ice cream scooper or your hands.
+You can also use a meat baller, ice cream scooper, two spoons or your hands.
 While you’re forming the patties, you can lay them on parchment paper or wax paper.

 Then fry or bake the falafel depending on your preference.
 My preference?
 100% fry!

 You can do traditional deep frying or skillet shallow frying.
 I opt for the latter because it’s easier, uses less oil and still results in a wonderfully crispy falafel patty and deliciously soft interior.
 Heat the oil slowly over medium heat for a couple minutes until it’s hot.
 Then slowly fry the patties small batches at a time about 2-3 minutes per side.

 The color will turn golden brown, and that’s how you’ll know they’re ready.
 Rest them on a paper towel to absorb the excess oil and then serve warm!